greenmail-mail-test/greenmail/README.md

 ### Be concise

 Try to keep your changes focused.
 Please avoid (major) refactorings and avoid re-formatting existing code.
-A good check is looking at the diff of the your pull requrest.
+A good check is looking at the diff of your pull request.
 Also, please refer to the open issue you're fixing by including a reference in your commit message.

 ### Code formatter ###